jessicajyu/jessicajyu/content/authors/admin/_index.md

 superuser: true
 title: Jessica Yu
 ---
 Jessica Yu is a secondary school teacher in Quebec.
-Her interests include nutrition, coaching, and relationships.
-She leads the Town and Gown Toastmasters club, which helps leaders connect.
-In her free time, Jessica can be found hiking, tasting new foods, and learning how to code, hence this website.
+Her interests include coaching, food and nutrition, and relationships.
+She leads the [Town and Gown Toastmasters](https://www.townandgowntoastmasters.com/) club, whose mission is to train skilled communicators.
+In her free time, Jessica can be found hiking, tasting new foods, and learning how to code.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/jessica_yu_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.